disarray2077/BeefParser/README.md

 ### Creating AST statements with String Interpolation

-This library allows you to create AST statements using Beef’s string interpolation.
+The BeefParser library allows you to create AST statements using Beef’s string interpolation.
 This is particularly useful for code generation or dynamic AST construction.

 In the example below, the `$"""..."""` string is treated as a snippet of source code.
 When passed to collections like `myStatements`, which expect `Statement` nodes, the `Add` method parses the string into its corresponding AST representation and appends it to the list.